-Why is the ascension important, and how does it benefit us?
-Here are four reasons it is good that Jesus has left us.
+While the absence of Jesus is painful, we must also remember that it is beneficial.
+Here are four reasons the ascension is good that Jesus has left us.

 What profit is in affliction?
 Afflictions are disciplinary.
 Afflictions teach us—they are the school of the cross.

 The covenant of redemption is the theological term for the agreement that was made between the God the Father, God the Son, and God the Holy Spirit in how they were going to redeem for themselves the elect.
 This covenant is not mentioned by name in scripture but it is clearly implied that an agreement … Continue reading What is the Covenant of Redemption?

 The fig-tree clothing of self-righteousness is utterly unavailing; the Lord who walks amid the trees of the garden strips it away--it cannot abide His righteous glance, His avenging scrutiny.

 It is the loveliest season in the Palestine year, when, the rain "over and gone;" the Mount of Olives is carpeted with green, and fresh foliage is clothing its varied groves.